State-of-Rhode-Island-eCMS/ecms_profile/docs/features.md

 ### ecms_basic_page
 This contains the basic_page content type and the related field configurations.

+### ecms_landing_page
+This contains the landing page content type and the related field configurations.

 ## Development Notes
 Developing with features can be tricky.
 A few items to remember: